Lochnivar/ashverse/analysis/military/grant-final-gamble-battle-analysis-2025-12-05.md

 **Artillery Brigade:** Colonel Charles S. Wainwright (5 batteries, 20 guns)

-**Character:** Warren is brilliant but prickly.
-Still resents being passed over for permanent command.
+**Character:** Griffin is aggressive, competent, and reliable.
+Less prickly than Warren would have been.
 Chamberlain is the corps' moral center.

+**Note:** Warren was relieved January 1, 1864 after the disastrous Rappahannock-Rapidan campaign.
+Griffin, already a division commander in V Corps, replaced him.
+Griffin's better coordination and reliability improve Union performance, but the fundamental battle dynamics (desperate Union assault vs. prepared Confederate defense) remain unchanged.

 ---